mike-kfed/lcov2cobertura/README.md

 - can demangle C++ names
 - can demangle rustc names
-- TODO: merges multiple lcov reports into one
+- merges multiple lcov reports into one

 ## Usage